-You know by reading our blog forum that even reasonably healthy folks will likely be prescribed any number of pharmaceutical statins, courtesy of the new cholesterol treatment guidelines aggressively proposed by the American Heart Association.
+You know by reading our blog forum that even reasonably healthy folks will likely be prescribed any number of pharmaceutical statins.
+This is courtesy of the new cholesterol treatment guidelines aggressively proposed by the American Heart Association.

 Nothing to fear, really.
 You should always be quite mindful of your own unique cholesterol levels.
-We say “unique” because cholesterol is a two-part number; it is produced by diet — and also by your liver.
+We say “unique” because cholesterol is a two-part number.
+It is produced by diet and also by your liver.
 Some people’s livers are predisposed to pump out more cholesterol than others.
 Through a blood test, this combination will show you your current LDL (low-density lipoprotein, meaning “bad” cholesterol) and HDL (high-density lipoprotein, or “good” cholesterol).
-You may not be able to willfully tell your liver to stop it, but you can absolutely control those numbers with diet — and supplements.
-And this holds true if you are taking statins.
+You may not be able to willfully tell your liver to stop it.
+But you can absolutely control those numbers with diet and supplements.
+And this holds true if you are taking statin cholesterol.

 A gem of a supplement, especially with statin therapy, is Coenzyme Q10 or CoQ10 for short.
 Studies have shown that there is a link between statin consumption and low CoQ10 levels.
 Why is this important?
 Coenzyme Q10 is a preferred molecule by the body to manufacture energy, especially cardiovascular energy.
 It is also a preferred tool for healthy cellular growth.
 And finally, CoQ10′s hat trick is its antioxidant capacity.
 It cruises around your bloodstream neutralizing those ugly chemicals called free radicals.